-Whether or not the research leads to patentable inventions, it may lead to the creation of know-how, computer software or other results which, although they cannot always be formally protected, can be of commercial value.
-These can be covered through copyright or design rights or sometimes retained as "secret know-how".
-It is important to discuss these options with your IPR Officer.
+Intellectual Property (IP) refers generally to commercial value derived from the creations of mind.
+Therein there is often commercial value derived from research which cannot be patented, these include know-how, computer software or other results which, can be of commercial value.
+These types of IP are automatically protected via copyright or design rights, or via non-disclosure and retention.
+It is important to discuss these options with your IP Manager iii.

-iii.
 EXPLOITATION COSTS AND RESOURCES

 - a.
-The Department for Employment & Learning will not meet any charges incurred in respect of patenting and exploitation, nor will they expect to receive any of the income thus obtained. - b.
-When making nominations for CAST STUDENTSHIPS and in other situations where third parties are involved, applicants are required to show that a reasonable arrangement has been made to ensure that any results will be exploited, and that a suitable return is secured for the home University, the student or the Supervisor as appropriate. - c.
-When negotiating the terms of a collaboration agreement or before making any commitment to a third party, for instance, to share results with them or to delay publication, the person with responsibility for exploitation of results, collaborative arrangements and outside research contracts must be consulted. - d.
+The Department for the Economy will not meet any charges incurred in respect of patenting and exploitation, nor will they expect to receive any of the income thus obtained. - b.
+When making nominations for CAST STUDENTSHIPS and in other situations where third parties are involved, prior to the commencement of the project, applicants are required to show that a reasonable arrangement has been made to ensure that any results will be exploited, and that a suitable return is secured for the home University, the student or the Supervisor as appropriate. - c.
 It is expected that parties in collaborative research will negotiate the terms of their own collaboration between themselves.
-The University Authority is free to use its own agreements but should seek expert advice, where appropriate, from suitable agencies such as the Patent Office. - e.
-Studentship holders must assign their Intellectual Property Rights to the home University and receive benefits in accordance with the home University's policies.
+The University Authority is free to use its own agreements but should seek expert advice, where appropriate, from suitable agencies such as the Patent Office. - d.
+Studentship holders must assign their IPR to the home University at the commencement of their studentship and receive benefits in accordance with the home University's policies.